MathCancer/PhysiCell/README.md

 * * *
 ## Release summary:
 Version 1.10.3 primarily fixes bugs and further refines the signal and behavior dictionaries, particularly with access to custom variables.
 It also allows users to designate custom variables as _conserved quantities_ that are divided evenly among daughter cells as division (e.g., melanosomes).
+Lastly, this release continues updates to PhysiBoSS and libRoadrunner to leverage newer core features and improve compatibiltiy, while also improving support for newer Mac (M1 and M2) architectures.

 The 1.10.0 release introduced major new phenotype functionality, including standardized support for cell-cell interactions (phagocytosis, cell attack that increases a tracked damage variable, and cell fusion), cell transformations, advanced chemotaxis, and cell adhesion affinities for preferential adhesion.
 This release also includes new, auto-generated "dictionaries" of signals and behaviors to facilitate writing cell behavioral models and intracellular models, as well as standardized Hill and linear response functions for use in intracellular models.
 Lastly, this release includes a number of bugfixes, most notably pseudorandom number generators with improved thread safety.